jlibovicky/class-quiz/quizzes/llms_lect03.md

-# Large Language Models: Lecture 3 Recap
+# Large Language Models: Lecture 3 Recap (Training)

 ## What is the objective for training generative LLMs?